neighbour-hoods/applet-template/STRUCTURE.md

 Lastly, it registers your applet config to the sensemaker cell.

-## with `We`
+## with `NH Laucnher`
-In the `we-applet` directory, you will find the code that bundles the app UI as a we applet (`.webhapp` file) which can be imported by `We`. `provider-applet.ts` imports the `ProviderApp` class from the `ui/` directory, which is a separate npm module inside the npm workspace, and treats it like any other lit webcomponent.
+In the `we-applet` directory, you will find the code that bundles the app UI as a we applet (`.webhapp` file) which can be imported by `NH Launcher`. `provider-applet.ts` imports the `ProviderApp` class from the `ui/` directory, which is a separate npm module inside the npm workspace, and treats it like any other lit webcomponent.